batwalrus76/fulbright-nehru-workshop/15-basic-linux-commands/lecture-slides-15-01.md

 - `~` - Change to the current user's home directory
 - `cd <filesystem location>` - Change to the specified location
 - `pushd <filesystem location>` - Push the current directory onto a stack of directories and change to the filesystem location
-- `popd <filesystem location>` - Change to the directory at the top of the directory stack, which is removed
+- `popd` - Change to the directory at the top of the directory stack, which is removed

 -------------------------------
 # Text Processing